jarrodwhitley/roll-notation-generator/README.md

 ### Features
 - Swap button will swap which side of the screen the modal is on (I tried making it draggable, but it turned into a mess so I just settled with this for now)
 - After enter key is pressed [rollable] code is automatically generated and copied to the clipboard.
+- The notation is prefixed with a calculated damage average

 #### Inputs
 3 form inputs for: